 In 2002 Erika founded Science from Scientists.
 She was CEO from 2002-2013 and is Executive Chairman.

 Erika currently serves on the Massachusetts STEM Council Legislator Education Work Group and the Board of Elementary and Secondary Education STEM Advisory Council.
 She is also a member of the Board of Trustees and Executive Committee at Endicott College in Beverly, Massachusetts.
+In 2014 the Boston Business Journal selected her as one of the “40 Under 40″ business and civic leaders who are making a major impact in their respective fields in the Boston area.
 In 2013 the Boston Chamber of Commerce selected her as one of the “Ten Outstanding Young Leaders” in Boston.
 Selected by L’Oreal Paris as a 2007 Woman of Worth for her work with Science from Scientists, Erika has been featured on Lifetime TV and Nova Science Now on “The Secret Lives of Scientists and Engineers.”
 She is the host of “The Dr. Erika Show,” an educational science TV show for children.

 Erika served as a Commissioner for the MA Commission on the Status of Women.
 Erika was Miss Massachusetts 2004 in the Miss America Scholarship program.
 At age 11, she became interested in isolating natural antiviral products from an herb.
 She continued to purse this interest for the next 7 years, winning multiple state, national, and international science fair competitions.